-The Modified Project would include replacing several existing MUSD water system facilities at the Project site with newer facilities, including replacement of two water supply tanks, redevelopment/reconstruction of two existing groundwater supply wells, construction and operation of up to ten new groundwater supply wells, a replacement well treatment building, widening of an existing unimproved access road, and new on-site access roads to proposed new groundwater wells.
+The Modified Project would include replacing several existing MUSD water system facilities at the Project site with newer facilities, including replacement of two water supply tanks, redevelopment/reconstruction of two existing groundwater supply wells, construction and operation of up to ten new groundwater supply wells for emergency water supply, a replacement well treatment building, widening of an existing unimproved access road, and new on-site access roads to proposed new groundwater wells.
 An existing access road would be widened as part of the Modified Project to improve circulation within the Project site, and new driveways within the Project site would provide vehicle access to the proposed new groundwater wells.
 The Modified Project would not require fuel breaks, power lines or other utilities.
-Operation and maintenance activities currently occur under existing conditions and, following construction, the Project would not result in the need for substantial additional operation and maintenance activities.
-The Modified Project would not exacerbate fire risk or result in temporary or ongoing impacts to the environment.
-The impact would be less than significant.